dgroomes/stackoverflow-look-back/README.md

 1. Manifest changes
     * The `manifest.json` file must allow access to the RPC JavaScript source code files as needed.
+      Specifically, `rpc/rpc.js`, and `rpc/rpc-backend.js` must be added to the background scripts and `rpc/rpc.js` and `rpc/rpc-web-page.js` must be added to the web page.
 1. Initialize configuration in the background
     * The background script must invoke `initRpcBackground(...)`
 1. Load the content scripts